kernelwernel/Okinawa-US-military/README.md

 ## Context

 This is a project I started because of my university dissertation on the presence of US bases in Okinawa, Japan, and one of the sections is about the geographical areas of where the territorial boundaries are located and analysing the data.
+I think this is the most accurate map on this topic ever made.

 I spent approximately 50 hours in total manually mapping the areas while binge listening to Nujabes (10/10 experience btw, would recommend).
-I did lose around 2 days worth of work due to a saving error and I'm probably on some sort of watchlist by now, but it was all worth it :trollface:
+Although I did lose around 2 days worth of work due to a saving error and I'm probably on some sort of watchlist by now, it was all worth it :trollface:

 <br>